cliffeby/DuckpinV001/README.md

 #### Logging:
 Programs started by systemd do not have a console for printing.
 Python’s `import logging` is a fully developed logging system for recording performance information.
 Logging remains a TODO item.
 Concerns are the affect of IO operations on the frame capture performance and where to store the logs (SD, RAM, or IoT).
 ### Code Repo  Duckpin2 in GitHub  - pull requests accepted.
 This repo contains all the code to learn Python and understanding video frame processing.
-The key files are DPBoot.py and its imports and blobtoCount.py.
+The key "production" files are DPBoot.py and its imports and blobtoCount.py.
 The first is the file that boots via systemd on RPI startup (note the use of `imports` to keep the code length reasonable.
 These file `imports` must be in the same folder as the DPBoot.py file.

 The second file is the post processing file that I run when blobs are present in Azure Blob Storage.
-I had hoped to use an Azure function for this processing, but have yet to find OpenCV in Azure functions.
-Also, I'm am not aware of an cheap vm process that i can schedule to run daily.
+I had hoped to use an Azure function for this processing, but have yet to find the needed OpenCV functions in Azure functions.
+Also, I'm am not aware of an cheap vm process that I can schedule to run daily.
 At present, I run it nightly on my desktop.
 ### Challenges
 I was unable to get framerates high enough to capture two clear observations of a fast-moving ball.
 I concluded that ball capture may be best handled as a deferred process.
 Since repeated overwriting of video files in particular could damage the SD Card, I opted to send the video files from a RAM disk file via IoT to Blob storage for nightly processing.
 I’d like to use Azure functions for this processing, but I haven’t found a simple OpenCV installation for a function.
 A VM or old desktop were next.

 If the piCamera was moved, calibration of cropped areas was a challenge.
 Seems like an AI solution could auto correct the position, but it is outside the initial scope.

+I expected that JSON stroed in blob storage could be easily downloaded and analyzed by PowerBI or Power Query.
+I didn't find either to be straight forward.
 ### Results
 Except for ball capture and counting, the project worked as expected.
 Up pins are reliable detected, and pin patterns are quickly displayed.
 If a pin pattern changes, 2M (about two seconds) of video are sent via IoT to blob storage.
 Post processing generally produces four to five frames of video and centroid calculations are repeatable.